 Meals and entertainment

 Meals and entertainment expenses are deductible, subject to a 50% limitation.
 Travelling expenses are fully deductible if the trip is for business purposes.
+For taxable years commenced after 31 December 2018, meals and entertainment would be subject to a 75% limitation.
+Travelling expenses would be subject to a 50% limitation.

 A corporation is allowed to depreciate non-cargo automobiles used in a trade or business over a five year useful life (three years in the case of sales persons) up to a maximum base of USD 30,000 for a maximum annual depreciation of USD 6,000.

 On the other hand, for non-cargo automobile maintenance expenses (e.g. gas, repairs, insurance), a deduction based on USD 0.60 per mile is allowed.
+For taxable years commenced after 31 December 2018, the actual maintenance expense of a vehicle would be allowed in lieu of the mileage.

 Fines and penalties